boxwoods with flowers

 8. Hosta

 Pair your boxwood shrubs with shade-loving hostas for a harmonious garden.
 Unlike boxwoods that can overshadow and harm other plants, hostas thrive in shady areas!
-With leaves in green, gold, and blue shades, hostas can adapt to different light levels, becoming lighter with increased sunlight.
+With their waxy green foliage in green, gold, and blue shades, hostas can adapt to different light levels, becoming lighter with increased sunlight.

 9. Japanese Forest Grass

-One of my favorites!
-These flowy ornamental plants look gorgeous planted in front of boxwoods.
-The grasses are slow-growing and require little extra care once established.
+These flowy ornamental perennials plants look gorgeous planted in front of boxwoods.
+The ornamental grasses are slow-growing and require little extra care once established.
 The plants are semi-evergreen (depending on where you live; some may die back over winter) and show best in a partial shade.
 Hakonechloa Macra Gold is bright green and stunning.

 Boxwoods can be used for structure, focal points, hedges, and topiaries in both formal and whimsical layouts.